Liang-Zhinian/eShop/k8s/conf-files.md

 This is just a brief enumeration of the configuration files used to create the k8s objects.
 Use as reference to find where specific object is.

-- `deployments.yaml` Contains the definition of all deployments of the eShopOnContainers.
+- `deployments.yaml` Contains the definition of all deployments of the eShop.
 Do not contain any infrastructure deployment (so no SQL, Redis, ...).
-- `services.yaml` Contains the definition of all services of the eShopOnContainers.
+- `services.yaml` Contains the definition of all services of the eShop.
 Do not contain any infrastructure service (so no SQL, Redis, ...).
 - `basket-data.yaml` Contains the definition of the Redis (used by basket.api) deployment and service
 - `nosql-data.yaml` Contains the definition of the Mongodb (used by locations and marketing) deployment and service
 - `sql-data.yaml` Contains the definition of the SQL server deployment and service